fac-members/fac-slides/src/slides/term-4/gateway.md

 ---

-I will submit, on your behalf:
+We will submit, on your behalf:

 - English and Maths qualifications
 - A complete portfolio of evidence (and mapping)